Ex-BBC chief steps down from high-profile job over Diana probe | Malay Mail

 A 1996 internal inquiry by Hall cleared Bashir of wrong-doing, but Dyson called that probe “flawed and woefully ineffective”.

-In particular, it did not ask Diana’s brother, Charles Spencer, for his version of events, Dyson said, lambasting it for failing to scrutinise Bashir’s actions properly.
+In particular, it did not ask Diana’s brother for his version of events, Dyson said, lambasting it for failing to scrutinise Bashir’s actions properly.

 “If they had been able to test Mr Bashir’s account by asking him to comment on Earl Spencer’s detailed account, it is very unlikely that they would have believed him and concluded that he was an ‘honest and an honourable man’,” he wrote.